 Rule #4: Bring in eathtones and natural stone when you can, like they did in this vast bathroom (which features an amazing multi-jet spa shower as well).
 Sure, you usually can’t go wrong with gleaming white subway tile, but in this space it could look stark.
 The use of a rich granite countertop and a complementary natural stone tile around the jacuzzi tub (and that amazing aforementioned shower) keeps the room feeling spa-like and serene without seeming sterile.

 Rule #5: Be sure to inject a little personality in a large house like Justine and John’s to keep it from feeling like a nondescript “builder” home.
-They painted the coffered ceiling in their master bedroom a pale blue color which really adds some signature style to the room while bringing the ceiling down a bit to keep things cozy.
+They painted the coffered ceiling in their main bedroom a pale blue color which really adds some signature style to the room while bringing the ceiling down a bit to keep things cozy.
 Justine also introduced a super fun green floral chair in the living room (see above), which is just the personal touch that a gorgeous home like this needs to feel, well, like home.

 Now it’s your turn.
 Do you guys have any more big room tips to share?
 We’re sure we missed a bunch so feel free to chime in with some sage advice for all of our readers lucky enough to have room to spare.
 And a special thanks to Justine and John for the Young House Love Open House!